IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 State's reports must include sex-disaggregated data.

 Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
 Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^47]

+> ...
+Failure to **adopt, implement and monitor effects of laws, policies and programmes** to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.[^39]

 see also General Comment 31 paragraphs 15-20??